 In my own personal journey through time and space the camera is a favorite companion that opens my eyes and mind, a meditational exercise that enables me to be more present.
 The results extend that experience when reviewing why some images are more engaging than others.
 Perhaps, and hopefully the results interest others as well.

 Thanks for visiting.

-P.S.
-If you share an interest in photography, imaging and visual culture, check out this 3-part article I put together reflecting on new trends in photography and technology.
+Reach out if you have a project to talk about or to find about other imagery not shown here.
+I’m available for projects in the San Francisco area and elsewhere on Earth.
+And if you share an interest in photography, imaging and visual culture, check out this 3-part article reflecting on new trends in photography and technology.